arand013/VisualAmp/README.md

 This visualizer is a simple way.
 To import effects of a music player and 3D graphics.
 <br>

-To test: <https://arand013.github.io/Music-Visualizer-_VisualAmp_-/>  and select your favorite song
+To test visit: <https://arand013.github.io/Music-Visualizer-_VisualAmp_-/>  and select your favorite song
 <br>

 Must be
 .mp3 / .mp4 / .wav file to see it work.